Optimal Computing Budget Allocation for Data-driven Ranking and Selection: Introduction

-In this paper, inspired by the input model averaging (IMA) approach proposed by \cite{nelson2021reducing}, we use a mixture model to estimate the unknown input distribution.
-We first assume the mixture model is given with known components but unknown weight.
-The estimation of input distribution is updated sequentially by estimating the unknown weights.
-Since the components are known, we run the simulation each time for a specific design and input component (design-input) pair, by which we are able to generate i.i.d. simulation outputs under the same design-input pair.
-As a result, we can estimate the expected performance for a fixed design using a weighted sum of the estimated design-input performance with estimated weights.
-We derive the optimal budget allocation policy among different input-design pairs and propose two fully sequential procedures with provable performance guarantees for this fixed budget R\&S with streaming input data.
-In addition, we then consider the more general setting, where both the components and the weights in the mixture distribution are unknown and estimated via input data.
-Despite the challenge posed by varying input distribution, we show with almost the same procedures applied, we still gain statistical validity.
+The setting of streaming data considered in this paper is more challenging than the setting of fixed input distribution in the aforementioned OCBA works.
+Most notably, the input distribution is no longer fixed but is updated with new input data at each time stage, and hence it breaks the i.i.d. condition of the performance evaluations for each fixed design.
+To address this challenge, we adopt a Bayesian approach to estimate the unknown parametrized input distribution.
+We begin with a finite parameter space, where each input parameter represents a simulation scenario, so that we can evaluate the system performance under a fixed input parameter (which will be referred to as ``design-input pair''), and aggregate these evaluations according to the current posterior probability for each input parameter.
+Since the simulation is conducted under fixed input parameter, we are then able to generate i.i.d. performance evaluations (samples) under the same design-input pair.
+As a result, we can estimate the expected performance for a fixed design through a Bayesian average estimator, which is the weighted sum of the estimated design-input performance multiplied by its corresponding posterior probability.
+We derive the optimal budget allocation policy among different design-input pairs and propose two fully sequential procedures with provable performance guarantees.
+Then, we extend the proposed procedures to the more general setting where the input parameter space can be continuous, by partitioning the entire parameter space into a finite set of subspace.
+Despite the challenge of non-stationary simulation outputs posed by continuous input parameter subspace as opposed to fixed input parameter, we show the statistical validity of the proposed algorithms holds with the same budget allocation rules given by the proposed algorithms.

 We summarize the contributions of this paper as follows.